Short-term business loans

 - What do you need the money for?

 - High rates and fees.
-With short-term loans, lenders compensate the loss of long-term interest accrual with higher rates and fees.
+With short-term business loans, lenders compensate the loss of long-term interest accrual with higher rates and fees.

 What do I need to consider before I apply?

 - Cash flow projections.
 Lenders analyse your cash flow history and future cash-flow projections when studying your application.
-Since you’ll likely be making daily payments, your lender needs to make sure you have the necessary cash flow to cover such payments.
+Since you’ll likely be making daily payments, your lender needs to make sure you have the necessary cash flow to cover the payments.

 - Business eligibility.
 Your lender also considers your credit history and how long you’ve been in business for.
 Generally, you’ll need to have been in business for 12 months.

 - Loan cost.
 Short-term business loans will likely have higher rates and fees than other alternatives.
 Make sure you’re well aware of the lender’s interest rates and other fees and work out whether you can afford them.

 - Turnaround time.
 Since you may need your funds within a certain timeframe, make sure your lender provides access to those funds within that time.

 - Line of credit.
 If you need ongoing access to additional business finance without having to make regular repayments, a line of credit business loan is worth considering.
 You can draw from an agreed amount and only make repayments on the funds you use.

 - Business credit card.
 Like a line of credit loan, a business credit card gives you access to ongoing funds that you pay off as you use.
 You can choose to get additional cards for employees, track expenses and may even get access to rewards programs for using the card.